AnandKumar9/TechnicalNotes/Thoughts.md

 [toc]

+##### Sep 30th, 2024: What the world looks for in a DE

+A DE is someone who commands respect.
+And it can't just be from the work he does but also from the **demeanour** in which he carries himself.
+Maintain a pleasant body language. **Talk with dignity**, and measure.
+Not get into arguments over every trivial thing.
+And also carry myself well, and **dress smartly**.
+I should strive to be able to inspire people, and make connections.

+Coming to the technical part, its tricky.
+All these years I learnt thing from the ground up, spent time with fine details of every single thing I touched.
+But that is not quite practical now if I am touching plenty of things.
+There is only so much of time, and there also isn't as much chance to be writing production code for features end-to-end.
+The more necessary thing now is to have a good **breadth of knowledge**, that is to be someone who understands lots of different areas quite well.
+That is not an easy attribute to have, and also if someone were to have he'd be listened to only if he is senior enough like a DE.
+Consequently, its an expectation too of DEs.
+Its a classic case of 'what got you here will not get you there'.
+Coding in details got me here, but knowing many different things reasonably well is what can now take me forward.
+Just know things well enough that I know what people are talking about and am also able to make connections that people who are silo-ed in their tech are not able to.

+And speaking and presentations is important too.
+Having all the skills to make detailed nice-looking **docs and decks**.
+Build a portfolio of technical conbtributions, and develop a **brand**.

 ##### Jul 5th, 2024: Things to focus upon

 There are three things I can focus upon everyday - expertise in iOS, tangible outcomes at work, improved knowledge in other areas.